It all started when…

 He realized that there was something interesting happening in today's economy.
 He found there was a untapped area of capturing stories from small, independent entrepreneurs who were starting their own busineses.

-This was a new movement of people realizing that they could have then next big idea to build a Billion dollar business.
+This was a new movement of people realizing that they could possibly have then next big idea to build a Billion dollar business.
+Or, even an idea or product that could help the world in some way.
 Being a tech entrepreneur was--at least to today's generation--like being a rock-star was when he was young.

 While he remained skeptical of whether they would all truly become huge businesses, the enthusiasm of these entrepreneurs blew him away, and he realized his podcast was as much of a start-up concept as the ideas in the slide decks of the people he was interviewing.